esurovtsev/spring-rag-demo/plan.md

 - Base package will be `com.grabduck.springrag`
 - Project will be demoed on YouTube (GrabDuck) and used as a portfolio reference
 - Introduce a `service` package for coordinating RAG workflow, maintaining separation of concerns
+- RAG demonstration will use Amazon Return Policy content; a static JSON file will be included in the project and loaded into the vector store at startup if empty (pre-populated data approach)
+- The API will include a feature toggle (request param) to enable/disable RAG (default: on) for comparison purposes

 ## Task List
 - [x] Initialize project using Spring Initializr (base package: com.grabduck.springrag, Java 21, in spring-rag-demo folder)